petrpajdla/stat4arch/index.md

   (citation management software).
 - [The Plain Person’s Guide to Plain Text Social Science](https://plain-text.co/) by Kieran Healy.

+### R as a GIS and spatial analysis

+- [Geocomputation with R](https://geocompr.robinlovelace.net/index.html) book by Robin Lovelace, Jakub Nowosad, and Jannes Muenchow.

 ### Other links and tools
 - [Open-archaeo](https://open-archaeo.info/) is a list of open source archaeological